-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
-Actual results could differ from those estimates.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results may differ from those estimates.

 Inventory

 Materials and supplies are expensed at the time of purchase.
 Therefore, no inventory amounts are reflected in the accompanying financial statements.